davebrny/in-line-calculator/readme.md

 *(Any time you make any changes to the `settings.ini` file you will need to select "Reload This Script" from the tray icon to update the script with the new settings)*

-**Custom trigger key**
+**Custom keys**

-The key that triggers the calculator can be changed to something else beside the equals key.
-To have any of the number keys be the trigger that starts the calculator, leave `trigger_key` empty.
+The key that triggers the calculator can be changed to something else beside the equals key by changing the value in `trigger_key`.
+To have any of the number keys be the trigger that starts the calculator, leave this value empty.

 > Triggering with the number keys can sometimes calculate things that aren't equations.
 This can happen in situations where you're typing a date like "31-12-2017" and then happen to use one of the end keys right after.
 One way of avoiding this is by remembering to press the `escape` key to turn off the calculator before pressing an end key.
 If you forget to do that then `ctrl + z` can always be used to undo the calculation.

+Hotkeys and Hotstring endkeys can be changed to something other than the defaults by changing the values in `result_hotkey`, `equation_hotkey`, `result_endkey` and `equation_endkey`

 **Enable/Disable**